tmoschou/arm4s/README.md

 Unlike Java's try-with-resource constructs, managed resources are not limited to `java.lang.AutoClosable`s.
 Further types such as `java.util.concurrent.ExecutorService` can be supported with implicit converters in user code.
-See Comprehensive Examples below.
+See Comprehensive Example below.
 Also unlike try-with-resource constructs, ARM4S's managed block (the body) can actually yield results, ensuring that resources are closed properly before returning.

 For example: Parse multiple resources implicitly and yield a result